|Del & Linda|

 Linda's mother suffered from Alzheimer's Disease for many years.
 This horrible illness caused her to slowly lose her memory.
 One result of her memory loss was an increase of fear.

-For example, one afternoon Linda, her mother Martha, her father Del, and I were shopping in a mall.
+One afternoon Linda, her mother Martha, her father Del, and I were shopping in a mall.
 At one point Linda and Del left for an hour to shop together while I stayed with Martha.
 We sat together for a minute and then she looked at me, her eyes filled with fear, and asked "Where's Del?!"

 "He's shopping with Linda.
 He'll be right back," I responded.